 Ivey Wawn & Mark Mailler

-Mark Alonso Mailler (1989) is an artist living in Sydney and working across art forms, from film photography to soft sculpture and performance.
 Mark has a Bachelor of the Arts/Bachelor of Fine Arts from UNSW School of Art and Design (COFA), where he also engaged in an exchange program with Concordia University, Montreal.
-His solo work and collaborative work with Clare Powell (Shallow Kids), has been shown at various spaces in Sydney, Montreal, Mexico City, and Lisbon.
+His solo and collaborative work with Clare Powell (Shallow Kids), has been shown at various spaces in Sydney, Montreal, Mexico City, and Lisbon.
 In 2016 Mark was in residence at Belas Artes at the University of Lisbon, Portugal and in 2017 he is completing his honours Year in Situated Media at UTS.
-Mark works in spaces of queer imagining and looks at the role of the image in producing social realities.
+Mark is currently preparing for an upcoming show at Tributary Projects, Canberra.

 Date & Location

 Monday 18 June 2018 - Friday 29 June 2018